 The goal of the TB Program is to eliminate tuberculosis as a public health problem.
 The elimination of TB can only be accomplished by aggressively using TB drugs to treat active cases and preventively to treat infected individuals before active disease can develop.
 Interrupting or preventing transmission of the tubercle bacilli will eventually eliminate death, disability, illness, emotional trauma, family disruption and social stigma caused by TB.
-State and local program objectives are that by June 30, 2019:
+State and local program objectives are that by June 30, 2020:

-- 85% of cases with initial positive sputum cultures will have documentation of culture status every 2 weeks until microbiologic conversion to negative is achieved. - 73% of cases with positive sputum culture results will have documented conversion to sputum culture-negative within 60 days entered into the North Carolina Electronic Disease Surveillance System (NC EDSS). - 96% of cases with positive AFB sputum-smear results will have treatment initiated within 7 days of specimen collection and that information will be entered into NC EDSS. - 96% of patients who are suspected of having TB will be started on the recommended initial 4-drug regimen and that information will be entered into NC EDSS. - 100% of cases will receive directly observed therapy (DOT) in accordance with North Carolina TB Control policy and state law for the duration of treatment in North Carolina and that information will be recorded in NC EDSS. - 99% of patients with newly diagnosed TB and for whom 12 months or less of therapy is indicated will complete treatment within 12 months and that information will be entered into NC EDSS. - 100% of contact information for all pulmonary and pleural cases will be entered in NC EDSS. - 100% of all TB patients with positive AFB sputum-smear results will have contacts identified and entered into NC EDSS. - 94% of contacts to sputum AFB smear-positive TB patients will be fully evaluated and that information will be entered into NC EDSS. - 71% of contacts to sputum AFB smear-positive TB patients with newly diagnosed latent TB infection (LTBI) will start treatment and that information will be entered into NC EDSS. - 68% of contacts to sputum AFB smear-positive TB patients who start treatment for newly diagnosed LTBI will complete prescribed treatment and that information will be entered into NC EDSS. - 65% of all persons (non-contacts) who begin treatment for latent infection will complete treatment. - 100% of all TB cases alive at diagnosis will have HIV test results recorded in their medical record and in NC EDSS. - 100% of suspect TB cases will be reported in NC EDSS to the regional TB Nurse Consultant within 7 days of notification.
+- 85% of cases with initial positive sputum cultures will have documentation of culture status every 2 weeks until microbiologic conversion to negative is achieved. - 73% of cases with positive sputum culture results will have documented conversion to sputum culture-negative within 60 days entered into the North Carolina Electronic Disease Surveillance System (NC EDSS). - 96% of cases with positive AFB sputum-smear results will have treatment initiated within 7 days of specimen collection and that information will be entered into NC EDSS. - 96% of patients who are suspected of having TB will be started on the recommended initial 4-drug regimen and that information will be entered into NC EDSS. - 100% of cases will receive directly observed therapy (DOT) in accordance with North Carolina TB Control policy and state law for the duration of treatment in North Carolina and that information will be recorded in NC EDSS. - 99% of patients with newly diagnosed TB and for whom 12 months or less of therapy is indicated will complete treatment within 12 months and that information will be entered into NC EDSS. - 100% of all TB patients with positive AFB sputum-smears will have contacts identified and entered into NC EDSS. - 100% of all TB patients with positive AFB sputum-smear results will have contacts identified and entered into NC EDSS. - 94% of contacts to sputum AFB smear-positive TB patients will be fully evaluated and that information will be entered into NC EDSS.